Netanyahu foes push for quick vote to end his 12-year rule - WTMJ

 The latest political maneuvering began just hours after opposition leader Yair Lapid and his main coalition partner, Naftali Bennett, declared they had reached a deal to form a new government and muster a majority in the 120-member Knesset, or parliament.

-The coalition consists of eight parties from across the political spectrum with little in common except the shared goal of toppling Netanyahu after a record-setting 12 years in power.
-The alliance includes hardliners previously allied with Netanyahu, as well as center-left parties and even an Arab faction — a first in Israeli politics.
+The coalition consists of eight parties from across the political spectrum with little in common except the shared goal of toppling Netanyahu after his record-setting 12 years in power.
+The alliance includes hard-liners previously allied with Netanyahu, as well as center-left parties and even an Arab faction — a first in Israeli politics.

 Netanyahu lashed out at his foes on Thursday, signaling that he will continue to exert pressure on former allies who joined the coalition.
 “All members of Knesset who were elected with right-wing votes need to oppose this dangerous leftist government,” he wrote on Twitter.

-Yet the political debate ahs focused squarely on Netanyahu, who is facing corruption charges — and whether he should stay or go.
+Yet the political debate has focused squarely on Netanyahu, who is facing corruption charges — and whether he should stay or go.

 “We never had a coalition like this,” said Hillel Bar Sadeh at a coffee shop in Jerusalem.
 “We like to have a new spirit, we like to have some unity.”